chaiwee/2018_os_proj3/README.md

     2. calculate the starting byte (in a file) to read
     3. calculate the starting logical block number (in a file)
     4. look up i-node to get the physical block number
-        1. i-node has blocks array that maps logical blocks to physical blocks (data blocknumber)
+        1. i-node has blocks array that maps logical-blocks to physical-blocks (data blocknumber)
-    5. read in data blocks
+    5. read in data-blocks
     6. copy it to the user buffer
-        1. calculate the first byte of data blocks
+        1. calculate the first byte of data-blocks
         2. copy of it

 ## Explanation